garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Cross-site Request Forgery (CSRF).md

 	- [[Session cookie]] are used to identify the user of a request
 3. No unpredictable request parameters - nothing unpredictable that the server is requiring
 	- there are no parameters that the hacker doesn't know or can't guess
-	- the malicious user knows all the parameters required for changing something in the application
+	- the malicious user knows all the parameters required for changing something in the application![[Pasted image 20231102012329.png]]